derrickdominic/derrickdominic.github.io/praise_god_privacy_policy.md

 ## Third-party links and content

-The apps do not make use of third-party content.
+The apps do not make use of third-party links or content.

 ## Your Consent